Take an Official State-Approved Hunter Safety Course

 Confirm that you meet the age and residency requirements for the license type you intend to purchase.
 Remember that hunters born after January 1, 1975, or those under a certain age must complete a hunter education course before applying for a license.

-Most new hunters in Kentucky are required to complete a hunter education course approved by the Kentucky Department of Fish and Wildlife Resources.
-This course covers essential topics such as firearm safety, wildlife conservation, and hunting laws.
+Anyone born on or after Jan 1, 1975 and age 12+ must carry a Hunter Education card.
+The course covers essential topics such as firearm safety, wildlife conservation, and hunting laws.
 Kentucky offers multiple formats including in-person classes, online courses, and hybrid options.

 Select the appropriate license based on your residency status, age, and the species you plan to hunt.
 Consider combination licenses if you also intend to fish.